Board of Directors

-Next to advising the Dutch government and the European Commission on Internet Governance issues he got deeply involved in the ICANN work as Board Member and Chairman of the Public Interest Registry (2008 – 2016), over time actively participating to more than 20 ICANN meetings.
-Having worked internationally since 1995, he has extensive experience with working with people from different national and cultural backgrounds, and is comfortable in engaging in English, German, French and Dutch (mother tongue).
-He has a reputation as independent, trustworthy, out-of-the-box thinker who is able to look at issues from several perspectives with strong awareness of the bigger picture.
-Having served on Boards and having reported to Boards, he has extensive experience with effective Board Governance and the responsibilities and obligations that come with a Directors’ position on a US Non-profit Board.
-Over the years he has been a frequent guest speaker and/or moderator, mostly at smart technology related events.
+Next to advising the Dutch government and the European Commission on Internet governance issues, he got deeply involved in ICANN's work as a Board member and Chairman of the Public Interest Registry (2008–2016), over time actively participating in more than 40 ICANN meetings.
+Having worked internationally since 1995, he has extensive experience in working with people from different national and cultural backgrounds, and is comfortable in engaging in English, German, French, and Dutch (mother tongue).
+He has a reputation as an independent, trustworthy, out-of-the-box thinker who is able to look at issues from several perspectives with strong awareness of the bigger picture.
+Having served on boards and having reported to boards, he has extensive experience with effective board governance and the responsibilities and obligations that come with a director's position on a U.S. nonprofit board.
+Over the years, he has been a frequent guest speaker and/or moderator, mostly at smart technology-related events.

 Chris Chapman concluded his appointment in 2016 as the inaugural Chairman and Chief Executive of the Australian Media and Communications Authority (ACMA), the independent regulator of Australia's broadcasting, telecommunications, spectrum, and online services.
 His role was recognized by the Federal Minister for Communications as having been discharged for a decade with distinction.